-The Sexual & Gender Diversity Office (SGDO) develops partnerships to build supportive learning and working communities at the University of Toronto by working towards equity and challenging discrimination.
+The Sexual & Gender Diversity Office develops partnerships to build supportive learning and working communities at UofT by working towards equity and challenging discrimination.
 The Office provides innovative education, programming, resources and advocacy on sexual and gender diversity for students, staff and faculty across the University's three campuses.